In this blog, 14 creative leaders discuss the importance of graphic design as they serve as our front liners in saving businesses.

 Without designers, people would need to read bland signs with walls of text.
 And we were already maxed out on all the emotional scales so, easy access was—and has been—key for a while now.

 This field seems to be ever-changing, which is amazing, but so hard to keep up with at the same time.
-It’s so awesome to see how illustrations and graphic designs have become normal, and almost expected, over this last year when it comes to being told information.
+It’s so awesome to see how illustrations and graphic designs have become normal.”

 I think going forward, the Arial bold, plain black, typed printout from Microsoft Word isn’t going to cut it.
 Especially when it comes to something as simple as a message on the door of any business (I mean, thank goodness right, lol).